-From a Trove search of “flying saucers” I found that during the 1930s the only flying saucers were those thrown across a room accompanied by a cup, but by the 1940s the flying saucers we know today, began to make news.
+From a Trove search of “flying saucers” I found during the 1930s the only flying saucers were those thrown across a room accompanied by a cup, but by the 1940s the flying saucers we know today began to make the news.
 Many of the articles I saw were about experimental trials of flying saucers by earthlings.
-But by the 1950s, “sightings” of flying saucers, presumably crewed by aliens, were common place.
+But by the 1950s, “sightings” of flying saucers, presumably crewed by aliens, were commonplace.

 A search of “science fiction” produced similar results.
 There was no mention of the term during the 1930s, but by the 1950s it had reached meteoric heights.

 No wonder Hamilton residents were on high UFO alert.
-While the film version of War of the Worlds had not yet reached the town, to add to the hype, their holiday reading may have including installments of the H.G.
-Wells novel which ran in The Argus from December 24, 1953 until January 7, 1954, the same day as the Hamilton flying saucer sightings.
+While the film version of War of the Worlds had not yet reached the town, to add to the hype, their holiday reading may have included instalments of the H.G.
+Wells’ 1898 novel which ran in The Argus from 24 December 1953 until 7 January 1954, the same day as the Hamilton flying saucer sightings.